 Scroll of Death Scenario I

 In this scenario, everything is placed on the same level.
 Students have to scroll continuously to get to relevant content.
 There is a great chance they will miss something, and it is also extremely difficult to print.
-Here is an example with some dummy material.
+Here is an example of some dummy material.
 Even though it is an image, you get the idea.

 Scroll of Death II